dapr/docs/daprdocs/content/en/contributing/codespaces.md

 ## Developing Dapr Components in a Codespace

 Developing a new Dapr component requires working with both the [dapr/components-contrib](https://github.com/dapr/components-contrib) and [dapr/dapr](https://github.com/dapr/dapr) repos.
-We recommend placing both folders inside the `/workspaces` directory, side-by-side.
+It is recommended to place both folders inside the `/workspaces` directory, side-by-side.

 ### If you created a Codespace from `dapr/dapr`